Hazardous Material

 The Environmental Protection Agency (EPA) defines hazardous materials as liquid, solid, contained gas, or sludge wastes that contain properties that are potentially harmful to human health or the environment.
-Hazardous materials are typically released in the form of spills, leaks, or vapor emission.
+Hazardous materials are typically released in the form of spills, leaks, or vapor emissions.
 These are known as either a point source release that can be traced back to a single origin, or a non-point source releases that occur incrementally, slowly polluting the environment.

 These chemicals are used in industry, agriculture, medicine, research, and consumer goods.
 Hazardous materials come in the form of explosive flammable and combustible substances, poisons, and radioactive materials.
 In all its forms, hazardous materials can cause death, serious injury, long-lasting health effects, along with damage to buildings, homes, and other property.